queens-satellite-team/Space-School/lab3/lab3.md

 1️⃣ Practice writing your own code and building your own hardware setup.

-2️⃣ Store data we collect onto an SD card.
+2️⃣ Read values from an LCD display screen.

 3️⃣ Learn about the software libraries Arduino has to offer and how to use them.